United Kingdom military aircraft registration mark: Display

-Avro Vulcan XM607 was issued its number in the 1960s.
+Avro Vulcan XM607 was issued its registration mark in the 1960s; due to the huge delta wing obscuring its rear fuselage, the registration mark was placed on each side of its fun (vertical stabiliser).

-XV656, a Royal Navy Westland Sea King, 1980s.
+XV656, a Royal Navy Westland Sea King from the 1980s, displayed on each side of its rear fuselage.

-Vespina, the Royal Air Force VIP Voyager displaying her ZZ336 registration on her under-side port wing, 2020s.
+Vespina, the Royal Air Force VIP Voyager displaying her ZZ336 registration mark on her under-side port wing in the 2020s.

-The registration numbers are normally carried in up to four places on each aircraft; on either side of the aircraft (typically its fuselage) on a vertical surface, and on the underside of each wing.
-The under-wing registration numbers, originally specified so that in case of unauthorised low flying, affected personnel could report the offending aircraft to the local police force, have not been displayed since the 1960s, as by then jet aircraft speeds at low level had made the likelihood of a person on the ground being able to read, and thus report them, increasingly remote.
-The registration number on each side is usually on the rear fuselage, but this can vary depending on the aircraft type, for instance the delta winged Gloster Javelin had the registration number on the forward engine nacelle, and the Avro Vulcan had the registration number on its tail fin.
-Helicopters have only carried registration numbers on each side, either on the tail-boom or rear fuselage.
+The registration marks are normally carried in up to four places on each aircraft; on either side of the aircraft (typically its fuselage) on a vertical surface, and on the underside of each wing.
+The under-wing registration numbers, originally specified so that in case of unauthorised low flying, affected personnel could report the offending aircraft to the local police force, have not been displayed since the 1960s, as by then, jet aircraft speeds at low level had made the likelihood of a person on the ground being able to read, and thus report them, increasingly remote.
+The registration mark on each side is usually on the rear fuselage, but this can vary depending on the aircraft type, for instance the delta-winged Gloster Javelin had the registration mark on the forward engine nacelle, and the Avro Vulcan had the registration mark on its tail fin (vertical stabiliser).
+Helicopters have only carried registration marks on each side, either on the tail-boom or rear fuselage.

+The current requirements from the Military Aviation Authority states: "When operating on the UK MAR, registration markings should be appropriately displayed for the size and type of the Aircraft."